-Frequently asked questions about updates to our Partner Program Agreement
+FAQ about updates to our Partner Program Agreement and API Terms

 The following are some frequently asked questions related to these changes, and how they affect partners and developers.

 Why is Shopify introducing new PPA and API terms?

 In certain jurisdictions, a Digital Services Tax ("DST") is applied to products and services that are sold digitally.
 The DST is calculated as a percentage of the gross revenue from the sale of a digital service and will vary based on the jurisdiction where a merchant’s business address is located.
 For example, a merchant with a business address located in Italy pays $100 for an app.
 Since the DST rate is 3% in Italy, the Partner will owe DST of $3 on that transaction.

 To accommodate this surcharge in the applicable jurisdictions, a Regulatory Operating Fee will be applied to Partner public app and theme sales starting January 5, 2022.
 The Regulatory Operating Fee applies if the merchant’s business address is located in one of the listed jurisdictions.
 The percentage might vary depending on the jurisdiction.

 Will this Regulatory Operating Fee be charged retroactively?

 No, we will not apply this Regulatory Operating Fee retroactively.
 This fee will only apply from January 5, 2022 onwards.

 How can I see what Regulator Operating Fee applies to my account?